0006 — Annotation model

 "n": <integer or null>,

-"effect_size": <object or null>,
+"effect_size": <number or null>,

 "code_uri": "<URI or null>",

-"data_uri": "<URI or null>"
+"data_uri": "<URI or null>",

 }